marksmccann/froyo/docs/api/component.md

 subscribe(observer: function(stateChanges: object, previousState: object, instance: object))
 ```

-Registers a callback function which is called when the state changes, after the lifecycle methods.
+Register a callback function which is called when the state changes, after the lifecycle methods.
+See ["Observer Pattern"](../advanced/observer-pattern.md) to learn more.

 ```js
 const instance = new FrozenYogurt(rootElement);